 Aging is inevitable.
 Even when someone practices healthy personal habits and avoids sun exposure, fine lines and wrinkles can creep up on them over time.
-Genetics also play a role in the aging process.
+Genetics also plays a role in the aging process.
 An individual can do as much as they can with preventative measures, but it still may not be enough to slow down the aging process.
 This is especially true for deep creases along the lower eyelids, loss of skin tone that creates jowls, and loose skin and fatty deposits under the chin and jaw.
-These facial characters can make a person look old, tired, and worn out.
+These facial characteristics can make a person look old, tired, and worn out.

 Achieved With Facelift Surgery

 Reduction of Fine Lines and Wrinkles

 Facelift surgery can reduce the appearance of facial aging by removing excess fat and skin.
 Once the remaining skin is tightened and sutured into place, fine lines and wrinkles are smoothed out, creating a more youthful and refreshed look.

 Improved Facial Profile